 Men's Therapy in Sydney

-If that is where you are, you are not behind.
-You are right on time.
+If that's where you are, you're not behind.
+You're right on time.

-It does not always announce itself clearly.
-Often what brings a man in is not a single named problem but a sideways one, a shorter fuse than he used to have, a few too many drinks to take the edge off, a flatness he cannot quite place.
-The thing that gets you through the door and the thing underneath it are not always the same, and that is worth knowing from the start.
+Trauma rarely announces itself cleanly.
+What brings a man into therapy is often a symptom of the underlying cause - a shorter fuse than he used to have, a couple too many drinks to take the edge off, a flatness he can't quite place.
+What gets you through the door, and what’s underneath, aren't the same thing.
+It’s the wound that’s underneath that needs healing, and that's worth knowing from the start.

 Not weakness.
 Not a failure to cope.
 A set of strategies that worked once and have started to cost more than they give.